jenniferokafor/jenniferokafor/README.md

 ### About Me
 - - -
 - 🔭 I’m working on a React-based collaborative code editor web app to learn how to use WebSockets.
-- 🌱 I’m learning Framer Motion to build more advanced web animations.
+- 🌱 I’m learning React Native to build mobile apps.
 - 👯 I’m looking to collaborate on an Open Source project to which I can contribute with my skillset.
 - 💬 Ask me about JavaScript, Typescript, React, and Web Accessibility.
 - ⚡ Fun fact: When I'm not coding, you'll find me reading fiction or cooking one of my comfort meals.